Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/memory.md

 To learn about memory, we'll make a simplified version of the [guessing game](https://doc.rust-lang.org/book/ch02-00-guessing-game-tutorial.html) from the official Rust book.
-Start by opening your terminal and navigating to where-ever your creating you projects like in the last chapter, then we'll create a new project with:
+Start by opening your terminal and navigating to where-ever you're creating your projects like in the last chapter, then we'll create a new project with:

 ```shell
 cargo new guessing-game
 ```

-Open the project in you editor and open the file `src/main.rs`.
+Open the project in your editor and open the file `src/main.rs`.
 As before we'll see the same "hello, world" program:

 ```rust
 fn main() {